gamedevware/charon/docs/gamedata/generating_source_code.rst

 2. Click on the *Generate Source Code* button.
 3. Choose the language you want to generate the source code in.
 4. Specify any generation parameters required.
-5. Click on the *Finish* button to initiate the process.
+5. Click on the *Generate* button to initiate the process.
 6. Download archive file with generated source code.

 Using Command-Line Interface (CLI)